-The illegal pangolin trade from West Africa to Viet Nam
+The trafficking of pangolin scales from West Africa to Viet Nam

 In April 2017, the Wildlife Justice Commission launched Operation Pluto and began investigating a number of networks supplying pangolin scales with links from West Africa to Viet Nam.